mattfehr/Tailored-Resume-Generator/README.md

 http://localhost:5173
 ```

-Make sure your Flask app has CORS enabled so the frontend can call the API.
+CORS is already enabled for this origin in the backend configuration.

 ---